woboq/qmetaobject-rs/README.md

 ## Objectives

  - Rust procedural macro (custom derive) to generate a QMetaObject at compile time.
- - Bindings for the main Qt types using the rust-cpp crate.
+ - Bindings for the main Qt types using the cpp! macro from the cpp crate.
  - Users of this crate should not require to type any line of C++ or use another build system than cargo.
+ - Performance: Avoid any unnecessary conversion or heap allocation.

 ## Overview